Predictive Modeling for High Impact Active Learning Classrooms: Introduction

-In this study, we combine data from extant studies \citep{sundstrom_relative_2025, connell_increasing_2016, weir_small_2019}--spanning 24 institutions, 3 scientific disciplines, and class sizes ranging from 11 to 576 students--with new data collected by the authors to identify combinations of instructional strategies that coincide with the largest student learning gains.
+In this study, we combine data from three extant studies \cite{sundstrom_relative_2026, connell_increasing_2016, weir_small_2019}--spanning 24 institutions, 3 scientific disciplines, and class sizes ranging from 11 to 576 students--with new data collected by the authors to identify combinations of instructional strategies that coincide with the largest student learning gains.
 To do so, we analyze two data sources: classroom activities and concept inventory scores.
-We characterize classroom activities using the Classroom Observation Protocol for Undergraduate STEM (COPUS) \citep{smith_classroom_2013}.
-The COPUS is a structured observation protocol that consists of 26 different codes, or student and instructor behaviors, and observers mark which codes occur in 2-minute segments of class time.
-The COPUS has been used both as an internal assessment of teaching practices \citet[e.g.,][]{bazett_course_2021} and as a research tool \cite[e.g.,][]{commeford_characterizing_2022,stains_anatomy_2018}.
+We characterize classroom activities using the Classroom Observation Protocol for Undergraduate STEM (COPUS) \cite{smith_classroom_2013}.
+The COPUS is a structured observation protocol that consists of 25 different codes, or student and instructor behaviors, and observers mark which codes occur in two-minute segments of class time.
+The COPUS has been used both as an internal assessment of teaching practices [e.g., \cite{bazett_course_2021}] and as a research tool [e.g., \cite{commeford_characterizing_2022,stains_anatomy_2018}].

 Concept inventories are commonly used by discipline-based education researchers to measure student learning.
-Concept inventories are, usually, multiple choice assessments that measure students' conceptual understanding of core concepts in a given topic (e.g., mechanics).
+Concept inventories are, usually, research-validated, multiple choice assessments that measure students' conceptual understanding of core concepts in a given topic (e.g., mechanics or introductory genetics).
 These assessments are typically administered both at the beginning of a course (pre-test) to determine students' baseline level of knowledge and at the end of a course (post-test) to measure how much students have learned from the received instruction.
-As in prior work \cite[e.g.,][]{freeman_active_2014,sundstrom_relative_2025}, we use effect sizes between pre-test and post-test scores to quantify student learning.
-We particularly use Cohen's \textit{d}, a standardized mean difference between the two sets of scores, as this measure can be applied across a range of concept inventories and student populations \citep{burkholder_examination_2020, nissen_comparison_2018, sundstrom_relative_2025}.
+As in prior work [e.g., \cite{sundstrom_relative_2026}], we use effect sizes between pre-test and post-test scores to quantify student learning.
+We particularly use Cohen's \textit{d}, a standardized mean difference between the two sets of scores, as this measure can be applied across different concept inventories and student populations \cite{burkholder_examination_2020, nissen_comparison_2018, sundstrom_relative_2026}.